mmoya26/dollarguard/README.md

 ##  Known defects

-- If a category has a big expense it will occupy 100% of the percentage overview area

 - Users can start editing an expense and then delete the expense before updating it (causing a 400 bad request error)

 - Users can paste values bigger than the max in the budget input field

 - If the user creates two categories with the same name both categories get deleted when one is deleted

 ##  Maybe future features

 - Add support for different types of currencies

-- Add filtering by category for the expenses table